 When working alone, it can be difficult to separate business time from personal time, so it’s important to keep a good balance.
 Exercise is one great example.
 There’s nothing quite like a quick walk around the block or 20-minute ride on a stationary bike to boost your mood.
 Exercise gets your blood flowing, bringing you energy and positivity, and making it easier to go back to work with a fresh outlook.
 Be sure to set aside time in your schedule each day to do something you enjoy that isn’t work-related.

 Just because you work for yourself doesn’t mean you have to be a hermit.
-Make a lunch date with a friend or schedule a coffee break with another independent worker who you can bounce business ideas off of.
-Give a family member a phone call, or plan group outings on evenings and weekends.
+Schedule a virtual lunch date or coffee break with a friend or family member.
+Give another independent worker a call, see what they’ve been up to lately and bounce new ideas off each other.
 Running your own business takes a lot of time and energy, but don’t forget to give yourself some free time and be proactive about your social life in the hours you have off.
 That way, the time you spend working alone will feel less lonely and you’ll always have something to look forward to at the end of the workday.

 As an independent, you already know that it’s never too late to try something new.
 Spending too much time working alone can cause your thoughts to circle around the same few topics over and over again—and that can be draining.
 Give your mind something new to think about by trying out a new interest or hobby.
 Experiencing new things is also a great way to meet new friends and get fresh inspiration when you return to work.